-This 12-days trek will take you to the base camp of the world’s highest mountain, Mount Everest and you’ll be reaching a maximum height of 5,554 metres during the trek.
+This Everest Base Camp Trek 12 days will take you to the base camp of the world’s highest mountain, Mount Everest and you’ll be reaching a maximum height of 5,554 meters during the trek.

-Famous for its spectacular mountain peaks and the loyal and friendly Sherpas, the Everest region, also known as the Khumbu region, is one of the most popular destinations for tourists in Nepal.
+Everest Region famous for its spectacular mountain peaks, scenic views, and the loyal and friendly Sherpas.
+The Everest region, also known as the Khumbu region, is one of the most popular destinations for tourists coming to Nepal.

 Reaching Everest Base Camp also marks the turnaround point of the trek so we’ll slowly start our descend, eventually reaching Lukla and Kathmandu, where it all started.

 So, whenever you book this package, you must experience the listed items

 – Beautiful villages with Heart-warming Sherpa Hospitality and Buddhist Culture

 – Sagarmatha National Park – a UNESCO World Heritage Site

 – Tengboche Monastery- the largest of Khumbu region

 – Sherpa Culture Museum and Pyramid International Laboratory

 – A delightful walk to Everest Base Camp and Khumbu Icefall